Monthly Market Update: Residual values slump to lowest level of 2024

 Two-to-four-year-old passenger cars sold more slowly in June, remaining in stock for 82.5 days, up by 2.5 days.
 Petrol cars sold fastest on average at 78.4 days, followed by diesel cars after 80.2 days, and HEVs after 80.6 days.
 PHEVs took 91.5 days to sell and BEVs needed 103.1 days on average.

 The average value of three-year-old cars is forecast to drop further from a relatively high point, set against a wider declining trend.
 The %RV level in Switzerland finished 2023 down 5% on the previous year.
-In 2024, levels are expected to fall by roughly 5.3% due to a lower used-car demand, despite stable supply.
+Levels are expected to fall by roughly 5.3% in 2024 due to a lower used-car demand, despite stable supply.

 Hybrid leads UK used-car market